 Key Areas To Check For Carpenter Ant Damage

 If you suspect you may have a carpenter ant infestation, there are several places you can search to see the evidence of their presence.
 These ants prefer to nest in moist wood, or in structures that have already been damaged by other pests.
-These compromised areas are sometimes found around windows, chimneys, sinks, door frames or bath traps, and also in hollow spaces such as wall voids.
+These compromised areas are sometimes found around windows, chimneys, sinks, door frames, bath traps, and also in hollow spaces such as wall voids.
 If there is a space that is protected from extreme temperatures, bad weather, and predators, then this is a place where carpenter ant colonies can thrive.

 Some Warning Signs Of A Carpenter Ant Infestation

-"Sawdust".
+- "Sawdust."
 Carpenter ants don't eat wood, they dig through it and push the sawdust, called "frass" out through "kickout" holes.
 This is usually in concealed areas, such as inside wall voids, but sometimes can be seen.
 This "frass" is often mistaken for dust or dirt.

 Is Wood Damage Due To Carpenter Ants Or Termites?

 Sometimes, when wood damage is detected, it can be difficult to determine what exactly is causing that damage.
 Is it carpenter ants, which is bad enough, or termites, which is really bad?!
-Statistics say that carpenter ants cost United States home and business owners hundreds of millions of dollars annually, but termites are much more destructive, costing $5 billion or more annually.
-Neither of these pests are something to fool around with.
+Statistics say that carpenter ants cost the United States home and business owners hundreds of millions of dollars annually, but termites are much more destructive, costing $5 billion or more annually.
+Neither of these pests is something to fool around with.

 While you may be able to see the signs of termites or carpenter ants, this will not rule out the presence of the other pest.
 For instance, if you see frass and kickout holes, you probably have carpenter ants, but termites may be present as well.
 And, both of these pests will do extensive damage if they are not properly eradicated.